-Here are a couple of reasons why I sanitize my room and why I normally don’t let housekeeping in my room to clean up.
+Here are a couple of reasons why housekeeping in hotels is something I deny and why I normally don’t let housekeeping in my room to clean up.

 1. I walked into my room one day when the housekeeper was there (this was in a 5 star hotel).
 No problem, I was looking for something in my suitcase and I happen to look up and notice the housekeeper was coming out of the bathroom with a rag in her hand and immediately went to clean the nightstand…with the same rag.